FNNDSC/cookiecutter-chrisapp/README.rst

-    The first plugin of a pipeline would always be a **fs** plugin and the rest would be a chain of **ds** plugins creating files in the same single feed that was created by the root **fs** plugin. **Most of the time you will be creating a ds plugin when integrating your software application in ChRIS**
+    The first plugin of a pipeline would always be a **fs** plugin and the rest would be a chain of **ds** plugins creating files in the same single feed that was created by the root **fs** plugin. **Most of the time you will be creating a ds plugin when integrating your software application in ChRIS**.

 4. Create a new repository on https://github.com/**your_github_username** with the same name as the app project